ViewComponent/view_component/docs/guide/slots.md

 end
 ```

-_Note: While a lambda is called when the `with_*` method is called, a returned component is not rendered until first use._
+_Note: While a lambda is called when the `with_*` method is called, a returned component isn't rendered until first use._

 ## Rendering collections